tensorush/tensorush.github.io/content/psg.md

 - ## **Choose Your People**

 Stay away from the wrong crowd.
 Bad social influence is hard enough to recognize and even harder to uproot.
+Don't prolong your social withdrawal phases.
+Always be looking to connect with others.

 <!-- Fortune vs Fortitude -->